 As noted above, companies are seeing renewed impetus to more actively address adverse human rights impacts in the downstream.
-However, calls for companies to better address these impacts are hindered by the absence of clear guidance which builds on the strong foundation of the UNGPs and OECD GL.
+However, calls for companies to better address these impacts are hindered by the absence of clear guidance which builds on the strong foundation of the UNGPs and OECD GL, as emphasized by businesses in a number of fora.
 During a closed roundtable discussion convened by DIHR in October 2022 a number of company representatives expressed frustration at a lack of operational guidance or tools to further develop due diligence in this segment of the value chain.

 Businesses can benefit from peer learning by sharing practices and processes, but also from clearer guidance, including through regulation which sets out expectations for downstream due diligence.
 Regulatory developments are already driving a value chain approach to business respect for human rights.
 The European Commission's proposal for a Corporate Sustainability Due Diligence Directive (CSDD) published on 23 February 2022 states the objective of fostering sustainable and responsible corporate behaviour throughout global value chains.
 Consistent with the UNGPs and OECD GL, it applies a due diligence obligation to the full value chain, rather than being limited to the supply chain.
+The extent to which the CSDD will apply to the full value chain is currently under interinstitutional negotiation.

-The EU Corporate Sustainability Reporting Directive similarly references the UNGPs and OECD GL and applies to the full value chain,12 requiring disclosures in relation to "the principal actual or potential adverse impacts connected with the undertaking's own operations and with its value chain, including its products and services, its business relationships and its supply chain" as well as actions taken to address those impacts.13 On social topics, which include human rights, businesses are required to make disclosures relevant to four stakeholder groups across the full value chain: workers in own operations; workers in the value chain; affected communities; and consumers and end users.14
+The EU Corporate Sustainability Reporting Directive similarly references the UNGPs and OECD GL and applies to the full value chain, requiring disclosures in relation to "the principal actual or potential adverse impacts connected with the undertaking's own operations and with its value chain, including its products and services, its business relationships and its supply chain" as well as actions taken to address those impacts.
+On social topics, which include human rights, businesses are required to consider disclosures relevant to four stakeholder groups across the full value chain: workers in own operations; workers in the value chain; affected communities; and consumers and end-users.

-In addition, while some national legislative developments15 such as the German Act on Corporate Due Diligence in Supply Chains have taken a narrower approach, other national legislative measures currently in force, such as the Norwegian Transparency Act, mirror the approach set out in the OECD GL and have been interpreted as applying to a company's value chain.
+In addition, while some national legislative developments such as the German Act on Corporate Due Diligence in Supply Chains have taken a narrower approach, other national legislative measures currently in force, such as the Norwegian Transparency Act, mirror the approach set out in the OECD GL and have been interpreted as applying to a company's value chain.
 Further, a Bill on Responsible and Sustainable International Business Conduct which takes a full value chain approach was presented to the Dutch Parliament in November 2022.